waquas9248/Leetcode/README.md

 ## Hello!

-In this repository, you will find my solutions to a select Leetcode problems in Java.
+# In this repository, you will find my solutions to some Leetcode problems in Java.